 More and more brands on China’s beverage market

-They declared that bubble tea brands in China can be divided into two types: traditional and new style, embodied by the famous Heytea brand.
+Bubble tea brands in China can be divided into two types: traditional and new style, embodied by the famous Heytea brand (find the Heytea case study here).
 The differences are mainly in price and design.
 The new ones attract younger consumers who see them as a way to show a cool and international lifestyle.

 - With its first boutique opened in Shanghai in 2006, Happy Lemon is also an interesting bubble tea brand in China because its identity differs slightly from that of its main competitors with design and values more focused on freshness and fruits.